 Symptoms of Foot Stress Fractures

 With metatarsal stress fractures, forefoot pain most often occurs after a long or intense workout, and then disappears shortly after stopping exercise.
 With subsequent exercise, onset of pain is earlier and may become so severe that it prevents exercise and persists even when not bearing weight.
+During physical examination, the foot may show signs of acute inflammation, or the pain can be reproduced by applying pressure to or squeezing the foot.

 Diagnosis of Foot Stress Fractures

 Standard x-rays are usually done but may be normal until about 2 to 3 weeks after the injury, when x-rays show that the bone is healing from the fracture.
 Earlier diagnosis is often possible by doing a bone scan or magnetic resonance imaging (MRI).
 Women who have stress fractures should talk with their doctors about whether they should be tested for osteoporosis.
+Women with stress fractures of the pelvis or femur near the hip may have undiagnosed osteopenia, which may require additional testing.

 What Is a Stress Fracture?